 If you have been seriously injured aboard a Holland America cruise ship, you should contact an experienced maritime lawyer to assist you with your claim as soon as possible after your accident.
 An experienced maritime lawyer can assist you in investigating your accident and making sure that evidence that is important to proving your claim is preserved.
 Holland America Cruise Line owes their a passengers a duty to provide them a reasonably safe vessel, and to use reasonable care to protect their passengers from injury.
 Many accidents aboard cruise ships involve negligent construction and maintenance of equipment, failure to warn passengers of known dangers, and negligence of the ship’s crew.

-The maritime lawyers at Stacey & Jacobsen, LLP are some of the most experienced maritime personal injury lawyers in the Nation.
+The maritime lawyers at Stacey & Jacobsen, PLLC are some of the most experienced maritime personal injury lawyers in the Nation.
 They know how accidents aboard ships happen, and understand how those accidents could have been prevented.
-Stacey & Jacobsen, LLP does not represent Holland America Cruise Line or their insurance carriers.
+Stacey & Jacobsen, PLLC does not represent Holland America Cruise Line or their insurance carriers.
 They are always on the side of the injury victim, and are dedicated to getting their clients fair and reasonable compensation for their maritime injuries.
-Stacey & Jacobsen, LLP accept cases involving serious personal injury or death aboard cruise ships.
-Contact Stacey & Jacobsen, LLP for a free initial consultation about your rights to compensation under Federal Maritime Law.
+Stacey & Jacobsen, PLLC accept cases involving serious personal injury or death aboard cruise ships.
+Contact Stacey & Jacobsen, PLLC for a free initial consultation about your rights to compensation under Federal Maritime Law.